airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `subtotal_set` | The subtotal of the refund line item in shop and presentment currencies. | `MISSING` | ❌ 0.00 | No good match found. |
 | `total_tax_set` | The total tax of the line item in shop and presentment currencies. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `transactions` to Fivetran `transaction`
+### Mapping: Airbyte `transactions` to Fivetran `transaction`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.72

-#### Evaluation

-The table match score is high due to strong similarity in table subject matter.
-The completion score reflects some missing mappings, lowering overall confidence.
+- Summary Self-Evaluation: _The table match score is high due to strong similarity in table subject matter.
+The completion score reflects some missing mappings, lowering overall confidence._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |